 So, take some white and mix in a very small amount of blue and equally small amount of cadmium orange.
 Mix these together to get a ‘darker’ white.
 Make sure that the white is not overly orange or blue.
 You want it to still look ‘white’, just not a bright white.
 We are reserving the bright white for later on in our cloud painting tutorial!

 Get a sense of light in your cloud painting from the beginning

 Mix a lighter white to put next to the ‘darker’ white of your cloud as seen in the images above.
 As before, start with some white and mix in a small amount of ultramarine blue.
 Then add some orange – but mix in a tiny bit more orange than before.
 We want this white to look warmer.
 If you want, you can also mix in a small amount of cadmium lemon to brighten it as I did.

 You will then put another spot of ‘white’ next to this brightest white.
 Make this white slightly darker by adding a very small amount muted orange (blue + orange) to your previous color.

 When working through how to paint clouds, it is important to get a sense of light from the beginning.
 Therefore, it is helpful to start with painting the sky first, then add the shadow area of the cloud and then the light area of the cloud.
 You will have a strong start to your cloud painting with this approach, as there will be a sense of light from the beginning.

-How to paint clouds and shadows
+How to paint clouds by adding shadows

 The lower part of a cloud is typically darker.
 It is important that you not make this shadow part too dark but also dark enough.
 It is difficult to balance this part as it so easily can be made too heavy/ dark – or too light!
 Start with some white, then add some ultramarine blue, then orange and mute the color so that it will be slightly darker than your other dark white cloud colors.